-Normally there is an air gap at the top of the water heater tank which acts as a pressure buffer.
-In time, however, heated water may expand and fill this air gap, causing a slight increase in water pressure.
-This may cause the P-T valve to "weep" until the air gap is manually replaced.
+The water heater tank is designed so that there is normally an air pocket at the top of the tank that acts as a pressure buffer.
+In time, however, heated water may expand and fill this air pocket, causing a slight increase in water pressure.
+This may cause the P-T valve to "weep" until the air pocket is manually replaced.

-OPERATE THIS VALVE ONLY WHEN THE WATER HEATER AND COOLING SYS-TEM ARE COLD!
+OPERATE THIS VALVE ONLY WHEN THE WATER HEATER AND COOLING SYSTEM ARE COLD!

-To Replace the Air Gap:
+To Replace the Air Pocket: